menteMaesta/animated-loaders/README.md

 A collection of React components featuring animated SVG icons.
 Designed to be easily integrated and customized.
 [You can visit the storybook catalog](https://mentemaesta.github.io/animated-loaders/)

-> ⚠️ It currently uses svg path changes animations which are only supported by chromium browsers
+> ⚠️ It uses svg path changes animations which are only supported by chromium based browsers

 ## 🚀 Quick start